Kingdom of Prussia: 1815: After Napoleon

 Prussia's reward for its part in France's defeat came at the Congress of Vienna.
 It regained most of its pre-1806 territory.
 Notable exceptions included part of the territory annexed in the Second and Third Partitions of Poland, which became Congress Poland under Russian rule (though it did retain Danzig, acquired in the Second Partition).
 It also did not regain several of its former towns in the south.
-However, as compensation it picked up some new territory, including 40% of the Kingdom of Saxony and much of Westphalia and the Rhineland.
+However, as compensation, it picked up some new territory, including 40% of the Kingdom of Saxony and much of Westphalia and the Rhineland.
 Prussia now stretched uninterrupted from the Niemen in the east to the Elbe in the west, and possessed a chain of disconnected territories west of the Elbe.
 This left Prussia as the only great power with a predominantly German-speaking population.

 With these gains in territory, the kingdom was reorganized into 10 provinces.
 Most of the kingdom, aside from the provinces of East Prussia, West Prussia, and the autonomous Grand Duchy of Posen but including the formerly Polish Lauenburg and Bütow Land and the Draheim territory, became part of the new German Confederation, a confederacy of 39 sovereign states (including Austria and Bohemia) replacing the defunct Holy Roman Empire.

-Frederick William III submitted Prussia to a number of administrative reforms, among others reorganising the government by way of ministries, which remained formative for the following hundred years.
+Frederick William III submitted Prussia to a number of administrative reforms, among others, reorganising the government by way of ministries, which remained formative for the following hundred years.

-As to religion, reformed Calvinist Frederick William III—as Supreme Governor of the Protestant Churches—asserted his long-cherished project (started in 1798) to unite the Lutheran and the Reformed Church in 1817, (see Prussian Union).
+As to religion, reformed Calvinist Frederick William III — as Supreme Governor of the Protestant Churches — asserted his long-cherished project (started in 1798) to unite the Lutheran and the Reformed Church in 1817, (see Prussian Union).
 The Calvinist minority, strongly supported by its co-religionist Frederick William III, and the partially reluctant Lutheran majority formed the united Protestant Evangelical Church in Prussia.
-However, ensuing quarrels causing a permanent schism among the Lutherans into united and Old Lutherans by 1830.
+However, ensuing quarrels caused a permanent schism among the Lutherans into united and Old Lutherans by 1830.

 As a consequence of the Revolutions of 1848, the Principalities of Hohenzollern-Sigmaringen and Hohenzollern-Hechingen (ruled by a Catholic cadet branch of the House of Hohenzollern) were annexed by Prussia in 1850, later united as the Province of Hohenzollern.